Syllabus

 Equipment:

-You will need whatever equipment your final proposal requires.
-The Klapper Imaging Lab has a robust selection of equipment for loan.
+You will need to procure whatever equipment your final proposal requires.
+The Klapper Imaging Lab has a robust selection of equipment for loan, be sure to visit the lab to inquire.
 Check all equipment to ensure good operation, especially jump drives and portable hard drives.
 Lost images, corrupted disks, etc. are not acceptable excuses for missed assignments.
 BACK UP EVERYTHING OFTEN.

 Meetings: